Exopy/exopy/docs/source/dev_guide/measure.rst

   - list_runtimes: let the measure know the runtime dependencies (such as instrument drivers) if any.

+  Additionally if any entry is contributed to the task hierarchy they should be added when the tool is linked (or later during edition of the tool).

 - declare it by contributing a |PostExecutionHook| to the 'ecpy.measure.post-execution' extension point.
 The declaration should